CorentinB/bigd/README.md

 will download all files of type mp3 from url `<URL>`.
 In addition, a threadpool is used to download `threads` number of files at any given moment.
 Hopefully therefore, bigd should prove quicker than tools like wget.

+Finally, recursive downloading is also supported with an optional `--depth` argument.
+This defaults to 0.

 Tested on a bunch of open directories.

 Note: all files are dumped to the current working directory.